uchicago-cs/chiventure/docs/wdl.md

     in: `<ROOM ID>` which is the id of the room that the item is in when the game starts

+    attributes: the descriptors for the item

-    state: `<STRING_ADJ>` which is the descriptor for the state of the item
+    - attribute: `<STRING>` which is the name of the state of the item upon initialization of the game

-    value: `<VAL>` which is the value of the state of the item upon initializaition of the game
+      value: `<STRING_VAL>` which is the value of the state of the item upon initializaition of the game

-    actions: the possible actions that can be performed on the item; each action has the following attributes:
+    actions: the possible actions that can be performed on the item; each action has the following fields:

-    - action: `<ACTION FROM BANK>`:
+    - action: `<ACTION FROM BANK>`

-      allowed: `<NO>` which is a no attribute value to specify that this action can never succeed.
-(You may want this attribute in order to trigger the text_fail action to notify the player to try something else) By default, actions are allowed, so this field is not necessary if the game designer would like the action to be allowed.
-(OPTIONAL)
+      conditions: (OPTIONAL) the conditions that must be fulfilled for the action to be completed

+      - id: `<STRING_ITEM>` which is an identification name that is unique to the conditional item

+        attribute: `<STRING>` which is the name of the state of the conditional item

+        value: `<STRING_VAL>` which is the value of the state of the conditional item in order for the action to be completed

+      effects: (OPTIONAL) changes an attribute of the item's state upon action (if the door had “locked” as a state attribute, you would change this by writing “locked: no” here to negate that condition)

+      - id: `<STRING_ITEM>` which is an identification name that is unique to the affected item

+        attribute: `<STRING>` which is the name of the state of the affected item

+        value: `<STRING_VAL>` which is the value of the state of the affected item upon completion of the action

       text_success: `<STRING>` which is a string that is displayed upon the success of an action (OPTIONAL)

-      text_fail: `<STRING>` which is the string that is displayed when an action is not allowed
+      text_fail: `<STRING>` which is the string that is displayed when an action is not allowed (OPTIONAL)

-      conditions: (OPTIONAL)

-      - id: `<STRING_ITEM>` which is an identification name that is unique to the conditional item

-        state: `<STRING_ADJ>` which is the descriptor for the state of the conditional item

-        value: `<VAL>` which is the value of the state of the conditional item in order for the action to be completed

-      set: changes an attribute of the item's state upon action (if the door had “locked” as a state attribute, you would change this by writing “locked: no” here to negate that condition) (OPTIONAL)

-      - id: `<ITEM ID>`

-        state: `<ATTRIBUTE>`

-        val: `<VAL>` which is the value of the state of the item upon completion of the action

 ### ITEM examples:
 ```yaml